writings on math, logic, philosophy and art

 On the banality of evil

-I think that the principle of the banality of evil is also valid in the other way around: not only that evil is banal, but all banal things are evil.
-So, something is banal if and only if it is evil.
+Hannah Arendt’s principle of the banality of evil is also valid in the other way around: not only that evil is banal, but all banal things are evil i.e. a thing is banal if and only if it is evil.

 all shorts